SharePoint/sp-dev-docs/docs/schema/property-element-in-properties-bdcmetadataresource-schema.md

 ---
 title: Property element in Properties (BDCMetadataResource)
-description: Describes the Property element in Properties (BDCMetadataResource) and provides the the elements and attributes.
+description: Describes the Property element in Properties (BDCMetadataResource) and provides the elements and attributes.
 manager: soliver
 ms.date: 06/09/2022
 ms.audience: Developer